FlooringMarketingThatBooksHigh-TicketInstalls

 Material-specific campaigns produce better cost per booked job

-Hardwood and LVP customers research different things and respond to different ads.
+Hardwood and LVP customers research different things, carry different tickets, and respond to different ads.
+Splitting them beats a single blended "flooring" campaign on cost per signed contract every time.

 What we've done